Laboratory Safety and Management

 • Explosion-proof or spark-proof units have no interior or exterior ignition sources at all.

-• They have no power cord, instead they must be hard-wired.
+• They have no power cord, instead they must be hard-wired into the building.

 • Adding a power cord violates the UL listing and they are no longer explosion-proof.